geisi/laravel-dyndns/README.md

 ## Notifications

-When you want to be informed when your public IP address has changed you can set the **notification_email** configuration.
+When you want to be informed when your public IP address has changed you can set the **notification_email** configuration per domain.
 Please have in mind that you have to add a working mail configuration for sending out emails.

 ## Events